 As a homeowner, you’ve likely wondered, “What is a crawl basement?”
-It’s easy to get confused about the different kinds of crawl, basement, and foundation areas.
+It’s easy to get confused between Crawl Spaces and Crawl Basements.

 What Is a Basement?

 The answer to this question might seem obvious to some.
 But, there are some notable factors when it comes to basements over crawl spaces.

 - Basements are almost always the lowest room in a home.